critmcdonald/javascript-charts/01_html.md

 * Save the file as mychart.html and put it on your desktop
 * Go into Chrome, go under File > Open and open the file.

 You should see a web page that says "Main headline" and "Text on the page."
 You now have a skeleton.
-[Example](01_mychart.html)
+[Example code](01_mychart.html)

 NEXT, the DNA: [CSS](02_css.md)